 What other issues need to be decided in a divorce?

-If you are not married, the "parental rights and responsibility" issues explained above will be your only focus.
+If you are not married, the "parental rights and responsibilities" issues explained above will be your only focus.
 The court will not help you with dividing up property and debts.
 And the court will not order spousal support.
 If you and the other parent own real estate together (such as a home), you may need to file a separate court action to legally divide your property.
 This is called a "partition action."
 Or one party can deed their interest to the other, in exchange for money or other property.
 Again, the court will not help you with this in the context of your Parental Rights case.

 If you are married, some more issues will need to be decided: